[EUobserved] Belarus: Where's the EU when you need it?

 But it was painful to watch how Cyprus delayed the move.

 What is the EU, anyway?
 An economic superpower?
 A Nato-backed geopolitical player?
-The main defender of human rights on the world stage?
+The main champion of human rights on the world stage?

 Well, here it was being made to look stupid by a corrupt little island on its eastern fringe, which, at first, vetoed the Belarus sanctions.